qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ScoredPoint(id=3, version=0, score=1.2080000013113021, payload={'city': ['Berlin', 'Moscow']}, vector=None)
 ```

+The results are returned in decreasing si,ilarity order.
 Note that payload and vector data is missing in these results by default.
 See [payload and vector in the result](../concepts/search#payload-and-vector-in-the-result) on how to enable it.

 ## Step 4: Add a filter